-Show Healthy Relationships and Consent Slideshow (ONLY IF YOU DID NOT SHOW IT ALREADY WHEN COVERING CONSENT).
+Show Healthy Relationships and Consent slideshow (ONLY IF YOU DID NOT SHOW IT ALREADY WHEN COVERING CONSENT).

-\View a video version of this slideshow at www.centerstone.org/teen/toolkits.
+View this slideshow at www.centerstone.org/teen/toolkits.

 Say: Hopefully, you now have a better understanding of what consent is and how important it is to be in a respectful relationship.
-Now, we will talk about the differences between love and infatuation.
+Now, we will talk about the differences between love and just hanging out.